ldutoit/2020-spring-school-GBS/sessions/dataprep.md

       alignments to a reference genome.
 However, low quality data can affect downstream analysis for *de novo* and reference-based approaches, producing false positives, such as errant SNP predictions.

-4.We will use the Stacks’s program **process_radtags** to remove low quality sequences (also known as cleaning data) and to demultiplex our samples.
+5. We will use the Stacks’s program **process_radtags** to remove low quality sequences (also known as cleaning data) and to demultiplex our samples.
 [Here is the Stacks manual](http://catchenlab.life.illinois.edu/stacks/manual/) as well as the specific [manual page for process_radtags](http://catchenlab.life.illinois.edu/stacks/manual/#procrad) on the Stacks website to find information         and examples.

   • Get back into your ```dataprep``` folder by running ```cd ../``` in the terminal. (*hint*: if you are lost use `pwd` to check where you are.